 You might be thinking it’s impossible to accumulate chips if you keep folding, but there will be moments throughout a poker tournament when you know you have the winner.
 That’s where you make the majority of chips.
 There will also be poker hands where you’re not playing the hand but your position and the players behind you.
 By putting in small raises that are bluffs, you can accumulate chips.

 Notice I wrote ‘small bluffs.’
 Players who put it in big bluffs in poker tournaments eventually go broke.
 We don’t want that.
 The key to everything in tournament poker is simple: Stay in the game.
 And the best way to stay in the game sometimes is by folding good hands!
 See you at the WSOP!

-A: No. JQKA2 is not a straight in Texas hold’em poker.
-You can’t wrap straights around the ace in this game.
+No. JQKA2 is not a straight in Texas Hold'em poker.
+You can't wrap straights around the ace in this game.

-A: The best pre-flop hands in Texas hold’em are AA and KK.
+The best pre-flop hands in Texas Hold'em are AA and KK.
 The best post-flop hands are a Royal Flush, a straight flush and four of a kind, but those are rare.

 What is the worst hand in poker?

 The worst starting hand in poker is 72-off, but that's an easy fold so it's not a dangerous hand.
 Dangerous hands include KQ and AT.
 They look strong, but if you get involved in a big pot, you're usually behind.